profsmith89/ctps/_sources/glossary.md

 **background:** when you launch a program through the shell, it can be run in *foreground* or *background*.
 When run in the foreground, the program must terminate before the shell prompt reappears.
 When run in background, the shell prompt reappears as soon as the program launches.
 The program's output and shell's output will then be interleaved as each executes concurrently.
 Having the capacity to run a program in background allows us to launch a server in background and then use the shell to run the client.

+**bit:** the fundamental unit of information in all computing and digital communications systems.
+The value of a bit is either 0 or 1, and as such, it corresponds to a binary digit (i.e., a digit in base-2).

+**binary:** when people talk about binary, they either talking about base-2 notation or a collection of bits for which we have no other interpretation.
+See **interpretation**.

 **binary data:** normally we think of data as representing something, like a string or an integer, but binary data are data that we think of only as what they're made of: **bits**.

+**binary numbers:** a number written in bits (i.e., base-2).

 **bind:** the term used when pairing an actual parameter with its formal parameter during a function call.

 **blocking** and **non-blocking calls:** in a blocking call, your script doesn't continue its execution until the work in the call is complete.
 This is the type of function call we have learned to build.
 A non-blocking function call is our introduction to concurrency in computation.
 The call doesn't finish its work before returning to the caller.
 It causes two processes to run concurrently!

+**byte:** eight bits grouped together.
+This is typically the smallest unit of data that you can access given a memory (or other type of) **address**.

 **class:** see **type** (until Act II).